Guides are helpful in many ways. For example, making templates, measuring distance or position, and aligning, are the most basic function of guides.

 As a graphic designer working with branding and logo design, I use grids and smart guides for all my artwork because they help me get accurate results which shows professionalism.
 When you design a professional logo, precision is everything, so using guides is important.

 There are different types of guides as I briefly mentioned, such as grids and smart guides.
-I’ll explain what they are and how to use them in this tutorial.
+I’ll explain what they are and how to add/use guides in Adobe Illustrator.

 Let me be your guide.